Background to IICSA

 The Church of England Safeguarding overviews are available to download here: Overview of safeguarding in the Church of England.

-If you are concerned that someone you know is at risk of, or is being abused, or presents a risk to others, please seek advice from your Parish or Benefice Safeguarding Officer or via your Diocesan Safeguarding Adviser, David Butcher.
+If you are concerned that someone you know is at risk of, or is being abused, or presents a risk to others, please seek advice from your Parish or Benefice Safeguarding Officer or via the Head of Safeguarding Gavin Stone.
 In an emergency, report the matter to the local authority social care services or to the police without delay.